awsdocs/amazon-ec2-user-guide-windows/doc_source/nvme-ebs-volumes.md

 You can also run the **ebsnvme\-id** command to map the NVMe device disk number to an EBS volume ID and device name\.
 By default, all EBS NVMe devices are enumerated\.
 You can pass a disk number to enumerate information for a specific device\.
 Ebsnvme\-id is included in the latest AWS provided Windows Server AMIs located in C:\\PROGRAMDATA\\AMAZON\\Tools\.

-You can also download [ebsnvme\-id\.zip](https://s3.amazonaws.com/ec2-windows-drivers-downloads/EBSNVMeID/Latest/ebsnvme-id.zip) and extract the contents to your Amazon EC2 instance to get access to ebsnvme\-id\.exe\.
+You can also download [ebsnvme\-id\.zip](https://s3.amazonaws.com/ec2-windows-drivers-downloads/EBSNVMeID/Latest/ebsnvme-id.zip) and extract the contents to your Amazon EC2 instance to get access to `ebsnvme-id.exe`\.

 ```
 PS C:\Users\Administrator\Desktop> ebsnvme-id.exe